yashu1wwww/5000-Auto-YouTube-Comments-Using-Localhost/README.md

 5k.py

-you must login with your 10+ accounts to do 5000+ auto comments...(per 1 gmail = 10 brand)
+To make 5000+ auto-comments, you need to log in with 10+ accounts (one Gmail account corresponds to 10 brands).

-in 11 & 12 line in code change if you needed other comments inside ...
+If you need different comments, modify lines 11 and 12 in the code.

-in 21th line change with your required movie video url...
+Finally, change line 21 to include the required movie video URL.

-thats all done the url will open in that opened localhost chrome and automatically done the 5000+ auto comments....

-in cmd enter
+Once done, the URL will open in the Chrome that is running on your localhost, and it will automatically generate 5000+ auto-comments. in cmd enter

 pip install Random